-Occupational skin diseases are a variety of dermatological conditions that are the result of — or made worse by — the nature of patient’s job.
+Occupational skin diseases are a variety of dermatological conditions that are the result of — or made worse by — the nature of the patient’s job.
 It has a large economic impact in the form of missed days of work and may lead to a change of profession if the condition becomes severe.
-Occupational dermatoses occur when the protective barrier of the skin is breached by mechanical, chemical or biological means, including cuts and abrasions, exposure to irritants and allergens or contact with viruses or bacteria.
+Occupational dermatoses occur when the protective barrier of the skin is breached by mechanical, chemical, or biological means, including cuts and abrasions, exposure to irritants and allergens or contact with viruses or bacteria.
 In developed countries, tighter regulation and a greater emphasis on worker safety have been credited with reducing the rate of occupational skin disorders.

 There are a number of occupational skin disorders related to childcare workers, including: